 Where to install the agents

 To monitor a network link, install agents on both endpoints of that link.
-If you're unsure about the topology of your network, install the agents on servers with critical workloads where you want to monitor the network performance.
-For example, you might want to keep track of a network connection between a Web server and a server running SQL Server.
-In this example, you'd install an agent on both servers.
+If you're unsure about the topology of your network, install the agents on servers with critical workloads between which you want to monitor the network performance.
+For example, if you want to monitor the network connection between a web server and a server running SQL, install an agent on both servers.
 Agents monitor network connectivity (links) between hosts, not the hosts themselves.

 netsh advfirewall firewall add rule name="NPMDICMPV4Echo" protocol="icmpv4:8,any" dir=in action=allow netsh advfirewall firewall add rule name="NPMDICMPV6Echo" protocol="icmpv6:128,any" dir=in action=allow netsh advfirewall firewall add rule name="NPMDICMPV4DestinationUnreachable" protocol="icmpv4:3,any" dir=in action=allow netsh advfirewall firewall add rule name="NPMDICMPV6DestinationUnreachable" protocol="icmpv6:1,any" dir=in action=allow netsh advfirewall firewall add rule name="NPMDICMPV4TimeExceeded" protocol="icmpv4:11,any" dir=in action=allow netsh advfirewall firewall add rule name="NPMDICMPV6TimeExceeded" protocol="icmpv6:3,any" dir=in action=allow